Raptor007/X-Wing-Revival/README.txt

   To unbind a control entirely, right-click its box; all of its binds will be cleared.

+== CALIBRATION ==

+  1. Select the device type to calibrate.
+  2. Sweep every axis to its full extents, then release to center.
+  3. Check "Deadzone", then gently wiggle stick and twist within the deadzone.
+  4. Click "Apply" when satisfied or "Clear" to start over.

 == CONSOLE COMMANDS ==

 X-Wing Revival features a Quake-style console which allows power users to tweak the